 Apple Podcasts present a metric called Average Consumption in their analytics.
-This metric enables podcasters to measure how much time and attention listeners are giving to their podcasts.
+This enables podcasters to measure how much time and attention listeners are giving to their podcasts.
 Spotify calls the same metric Episode Performance and Stitcher calls it Average Completion Rate.

 Video content & audience retention

-Look at how many views you are getting, but also, be paying attention to the audience retention statistics too.
+Similarly, if you create a video and repurpose it to get more views, you can review your video analytics.
+Look at how many views you are getting, but also pay attention to the audience retention statistics too.

 Email list metrics

 Your email service provider will also be able to provide you with data to track and measure.
 You’ll be able to determine which lead magnets brought in the most leads.
 Also, you can review email open rates to determine if the leads that you have are engaged.
-All of this really matters.

 5. Less quantifiable indicators

-There may be many other benefits of content repurposing that simply cannot be measured by numbers, stats and analytics dashboards.
+When it comes to measuring and tracking the effectiveness of your content repurposing efforts, it’s not all about analytics and data.
+There are many other benefits of content repurposing that simply can’t be measured by numbers, stats, and analytics dashboards.

 For example, by creating lots of repurposed content, you are reaching more people and connecting with them in different ways.
 You never know who is watching, reading or listening.